-There is growing interest in methanol as a vehicle fuel due to its emissions benefits.
-Methanol can be blended with gasoline in low-quantities and used in existing vehicles, and can be used in high-proportion blends such as M85 in flex-fuel vehicles or M100 in dedicated methanol-fueled vehicles.
-In 2019, a number of Chinese government ministries published "Guidelines to Promote Methanol Vehicles in China" to expedite the development of methanol vehicles.
-We are pleased to see significant interest in high-level methanol fuel blends for M100 taxis (able to run on 100% methanol fuel) in China.
-There are approximately 25,000 taxis in China, representing approximately 500,000 tonnes of methanol demand, running on M100 fuel.
+Methanol is also being used as a vehicle fuel in China.
+Methanol can be blended with gasoline in low quantities and used in existing vehicles and can be used in high-proportion blends such as M85 in flex-fuel vehicles or M100 in dedicated methanol-fueled vehicles.
+We are pleased to see significant interest in high-level methanol fuel blends for M100 taxis and trucks (able to run on 100% methanol fuel) in China.
+There are approximately 25,000 taxis and 1,000 heavy-duty trucks in China, representing approximately 600,000 tonnes of methanol demand, running on M100 fuel.
 Several other countries are in the assessment or near-commercial stage for using methanol as a vehicle fuel.

-In China, stricter air quality emissions regulations in several provinces are leading to a phase-out of coal-fueled industrial boilers and industrial kilns in favour of cleaner fuels, creating a growing market for methanol as an alternative fuel.
-Methanol offers a competitive fuel cost, and as a liquid fuel, requires only a moderate infrastructure investment.
-We estimate that this growing demand segment already represents approximately two million tonnes of methanol demand.
-We continue to support various pilot projects and the development of operational and safety standards to support the commercialization of methanol as an industrial boiler and kiln fuel.
+In China, stricter air quality emissions regulations in several provinces are leading to a phase-out of coal-fueled industrial boilers, industrial kilns, and cooking stoves in favour of cleaner fuels, creating a growing market for methanol as an alternative fuel.
+We estimate that this growing demand segment already represents approximately five million tonnes of methanol demand.
+We continue to support various pilot projects and the development of operational and safety standards to support the commercialization of methanol as a thermal fuel for industrial boilers, kilns and cooking stoves.

-In 2020, global methanol demand for use in fuel applications was estimated at over eight million tonnes, or 10%.
+In 2021, global methanol demand for use in fuel applications was estimated at over nine million tonnes, or 10%.